JeroenGar/jagua-rs/README.md

 ### A fast and fearless collision detection engine for 2D irregular cutting and packing problems.

-This library is designed to be used as a backend by optimization algorithms solving 2D irregular cutting and packing problems.
+`jagua-rs` is designed to be used as a backend by optimization algorithms solving 2D irregular cutting and packing problems.

+This library is the implementation of the paper: ["_Decoupling Geometry from Optimization in 2D Irregular Cutting and Packing Problems: an Open-Source Collision Detection Engine_"](https://arxiv.org/abs/2508.08341).

 <img src="img/jaguars_logo.svg" width="100%" height="300px" alt="jagua-rs logo">